nukusaba/breeze6-gtk/README.md

 # Breeze6 GTK
 A new GTK theme to mimic the Breeze Qt style used by KDE.

+**Repostories:** [GitHub](https://github.com/nukusaba/breeze6-gtk) [GitLab](https://gitlab.com/sabaneko/breeze6-gtk).
+These repositories are automaticaly mirrored.
+However if you want to contribute please do so on the GitLab.

 **Why?** <br>
 The default Breeze GTK theme is kinda bad imo. <br>
 <br>